Skip to main content

 • Symptoms of a stroke, like weakness on one side of the body and slurred speech

-Patients with these symptoms should call their doctor.
+People with these symptoms need to call their doctor.
 Removing the protein from the blood using a procedure called plasmapheresis can rapidly reverse this problem.
 (Note: This is not something that can be treated with drugs known as “blood thinners.”)

 Kidney problems

 Myeloma protein can damage the kidneys.
-Early on, this doesn’t cause any symptoms, but signs of kidney damage may be seen on a blood test or a urine test.
-As the kidneys start to fail, they lose the ability to get rid of excess salt, fluid, and body waste products.
+Early on, this most likely won't cause any symptoms, but signs of kidney damage may be seen on a blood test or a urine test.
+If the kidneys start to fail, they lose the ability to get rid of excess salt, fluid, and body waste products.
 This can lead to symptoms such as:

 • Weakness